Car Insurance Inception Date vs Effective Date: When Does Coverage Start?

 Backdating Is Generally Illegal

 Backdating a car insurance policy to cover a past accident, traffic stop, or lapse period is considered insurance fraud in virtually every U.S. state.
-No legitimate insurer will alter your policy's effective date retroactively to cover a prior incident.
+Major insurers including Geico, State Farm, Progressive, and Allstate operate under strict regulations that prevent issuing retroactive policies, and no legitimate insurer will alter your policy's effective date retroactively to cover a prior incident.
 Attempting to do so can result in:

 • Immediate policy cancellation